PART I – The Announcement

 “You can tell they didn’t use those methods by the data they put it in NCBI (National Center for Biotechnology Information),” he added.
 “It’s a different sequencing platform, and it’s even listed at NCBI as using the sequencing platform that didn’t even exist before the Human Genome Project was around.

-“They are clearly using customers samples to at the very least pick out what should be
+“They are clearly using customers samples to at the very least pick out what should be sequenced,” he concluded.

 The inaccuracies do not stop there, he added.
 “For instance, they mentioned they have an exclusive with Illumina for their array, but I know the Illumina people well,” he said.
 “They almost bought our company.
 I called them and said, ‘This sounds out of character.
 You guys have never done an exclusive before.
 What happened?’
 And they said, ‘We still haven’t had an exclusive.
 Send us the presentation and we’re going to send it to legal.
 We’re going to make sure he’s not misrepresenting exclusive activity here.’